estebanherlein/estebanherlein.github.io/_posts/2020-12-14-4w-bug-reports.md

 categories:
   - Blog
 tags:
-  - software testing
+  - Software Testing
-  - bug hunting
+  - Bug Hunting
 ---

 Like police inspectors, we as developers rely on evidences which we gather through asking the right questions.
 A well-executed bug reporting strategy will bring answer to these questions.